 - Put the flour in a shallow pan or skillet, I used my 10" cast iron skillet.
 Put the skillet in the oven and toast the flour for about 40-50 minutes, stirring every 5-7 minutes or so, until the flour turns a nutty brown.
 You can put it in a jar after it's cooled and it will keep for a couple of months in the cupboard.

 - Melt the butter over medium heat in a heavy skillet or pan, and add the browned flour to it, stirring until combined.
-Continue stirring for a minute and then slowly add the Swanson broth to the pan, stirring or whisking as you go.
+Continue stirring for a minute and then slowly add the broth to the pan, stirring or whisking as you go.

 - Bring the gravy to a simmer, stirring constantly.
 Taste and add salt and fresh cracked black pepper to taste.

 - If you would like your gravy even thicker, you can whisk in some Wondra flour.

-- This perfect gravy without the bird can be adapted for vegetarians, just use Swanson vegetable stock or broth.
+- This perfect gravy without the bird can be adapted for vegetarians, just use vegetable stock or broth.

 - Use plain flour for a paler gravy.

 - Confused about stock versus broth?
-Stocks are a little bit richer than broths, but with limited seasonings so the flavor profile is pure and the cook has complete control over flavor.
-When I want a stronger flavor I go with stock.
-I use broth when I am making soups, and it's a perfect choice as a water replacement when cooking rices, couscous, and other grains.
+Stocks are a little bit richer than broths, but with limited seasonings, so the flavor profile is pure and the cook has complete control over flavor.
+When I want a stronger flavor, I use stock.
+I use broth when I am making soups, and it’s a perfect choice as a water replacement when cooking rice, couscous, and other grains.
 The flavor will infuse into the grains without overpowering.